birdstakes/birdstakes/README.md

-- 👋 Hi, I’m @birdstakes
+- 👋 Hey ,Im @burdsteaks
-- 👀 I’m interested in no thing
+- 👀 Im interested in no thing
-- 🌱 I’m currently learning no thing
+- 🌱 Im currently learning no thing
-- 💞️ I’m looking to collaborate on not hing
+- 💞️ Im looking to collaborate on not hing
 - 📫 How to reach me donot

 <!---